NesaNst/hw2-Kieran-Amir-Wenwen-Nesa/README.md

 Feature: Sending GPS Location to Caretaker

--Scenario: GPS location will be sent to the caretaker -Given the elderly person has agreed to wear the GPS enabled device -And the caretaker has agreed to receive the GPS location information -And the GPS enabled device is fully charged and activated -When the elderly person wears the GPS enabled device -And the device continuously tracks the location of the elderly person -And the device sends the location data to a remote server -And the remote server processes the data and sends it to the caretaker's device -Then the caretaker receives the GPS location information -And can view it on their device
+-Scenario: GPS location will be sent to the caretaker<br/>
+-Given the elderly person has agreed to wear the GPS enabled device<br/>
+-And the caretaker has agreed to receive the GPS location information<br/>
+-And the GPS enabled device is fully charged and activated<br/>
+-When the elderly person wears the GPS enabled device<br/>
+-And the device continuously tracks the location of the elderly person<br/>
+-And the device sends the location data to a remote server<br/>
+-And the remote server processes the data and sends it to the caretaker's device<br/>
+-Then the caretaker receives the GPS location information<br/>
+-And can view it on their device<br/>